irrelevation/Notes/gitbook/tools-and-frameworks/react.md

 During mounting a component's state gets initialised.
 When a component unmounts its state gets freed for garbage collection.
-A components identity is determined via its position in Reacts virtual DOM.
+A components identity is determined via the structure of the elements it returns.
-That means if you conditionally wrap a component in an element (eg. a div) React will actually delete the old component and create a new component.
+That means if you conditionally wrap a components output in an element (eg. a div) React will actually delete the old component and create a new component.

 ## Hooks